Saturday, June 9, 2007

 Springfield's Doyle the Twig Painter (above with a half-naked nutcase) has suffered the most devastating loss any painter can ever endure - he's gone blind.
 Thanks (or rather no thanks) to diabetes his eyesight has degenerated to the point that he can no longer paint pictures or continue teaching as an art professor at American International College.

-Fortunately, after a period of suicidal depression, Doyle has discovered a new way of painting - with words!
+Fortunately, after a period of near suicidal depression, Doyle has discovered a new way of painting - with words!
 Instead of using the handmade twigs he used to use to create images, he now uses a pen to write words to describe what he sees in his head.
-A book of his writings will be coming out later this year, and I've seen some of it.
-It is quite good, and when it is available I'll let you know how you can buy it through this blog.
-In the meantime, any of you thousands of Valley residents who own a Doyle painting, hold on to them because there ain't gonna be anymore, which means the existing paintings are rapidly increasing in value.
+A book of his writings will be coming out later this year.
+In the meantime, any of you thousands of Valley residents and beyond who own a Doyle painting, hold on to them because there ain't gonna be anymore, which means the existing paintings are rapidly increasing in value.
 Here is a great portrait that Doyle painted of Jerry Garcia.

 Doyle served in the Army in Southeast Asia during the Vietnam War and painted this picture to offer his opinion of that conflict.